cobyqa/cobyqa/README.rst

 .. image:: https://img.shields.io/pypi/status/cobyqa?logo=pypi&style=for-the-badge
     :target: https://pypi.org/project/cobyqa/

-COBYQA, an acronym for *Constrained Optimization BY Quadratic Approximations*, is designed to succeed `COBYLA <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-cobyla.html>`_ as a general derivative-free optimization solver.
+COBYQA, an acronym for *Constrained Optimization BY Quadratic Approximations*, is designed to supersede `COBYLA <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-cobyla.html>`_ as a general derivative-free optimization solver.
 It can handle unconstrained, bound-constrained, linearly constrained, and nonlinearly constrained problems.
 It uses only function values of the objective and constraint functions, if any.
 No derivative information is needed.